Laplace Symbols and Invariant Distributions

 One has to deal with these terms one-by-one.

 In order to calculate term (I) we use the canonical decomposition of a semimartingale (see \cite[Thm.
 II.2.34]{jacodshir}).
 It is easy to show that the integrals with respect to the martingale parts yield again martingales.
 Hence, the expected values of these two parts are zero.
 The remaining jump part has to be put together with term (III).

-where $A_t(\chi)$ is the finite variation part and $\check{X}_t=\sum_{s\leq t}(\Delta X_s (1- \chi(\Delta X_s))$.
-It is easy to show that the integrals with respect to the martingale parts yield again martingales as they trivially are local martingales which can be shown to be bounded.
-To this end observe that

-The last term is uniformly bounded in $\omega$ and, therefore, finite for every $t\geq 0$.
-The integral with respect to the compensated sum of small jumps can be treated alike.
-Hence, the expected values of the two martingale parts are zero.
-The remaining jump part has to be put together with term (III).